-Annette Wieviorka’s grandfather Wolf Wieviorka, born in 1898 in ?yrardów, Poland (44 km WSW of Warsaw), was a Yiddish writer active in Paris from the time of his settling there in 1923; he published short stories and literary criticism in Der parizer haynt (Paris Today) and Di parizer bleter (Paris Pages) in the French capital; Di folkstsaytung (The People’s Newspaper) of Warsaw; Der Forverts (The Jewish Daily Forward) in New York and Di prese (The Press) in Buenos Aires.
-During the German occupation, he fled to Nice with his companion Gitele, Annette’s grandmother, and two of Gitele’s daughters by her husband in Poland.
+Annette Wieviorka’s grandfather Wolf Wieviorka, born in 1898 in Żyrardów, Poland (44 km WSW of Warsaw), was a Yiddish writer active in Paris from the time of his settling there in 1923; he published short stories and literary criticism in Der Parizer Haynt (Paris Today) and Di Parizer Bleter (Paris Pages) in the French capital; Di Folkstsaytung (The People’s Newspaper) of Warsaw; Forverts (The Jewish Daily Forward) in New York, and Di Prese (The Press) in Buenos Aires.
+During the German occupation, he fled to Nice with Anette’s grandmother Gitele.
 They were ultimately arrested by the French militia in 1943 and deported by the Germans to Auschwitz.
 Wolf died in January 1945 on the death march from Auschwitz.
-Annette’s father Abraham (better known as Aby, 1921–1991) and her uncle Menarrem (i.e., Menahem, better known as Méni, b.
-1923) survived in a Swiss camp for aliens.
+Annette’s father Abraham (better known as Aby, 1921–1991) and her uncle Mennerem (i.e., Menahem, better known as Méni, 1923-2009) survived in a Swiss camp for aliens.
 Her mother, Rachel (b.
 Paris 1925), hid under a false identity in Grenoble from 1942 to 1944.

-Annette Wieviorka’s original commitment was also to leftist politics, as she recounts in her first work, a memoir of her troubled years during her first marriage when she went to teach French in China out of a desire to immerse herself in the Maoist universe.
-Her disillusionment, which went as far as a significant suicide attempt, is recounted in L’Écureuil de Chine or The Squirrel of China—a title that plays upon the meaning of the word wiewiorka (sic) in Polish as “squirrel.”
-Returning to France and completing her education as an historian, Annette Wieviorka made a great impact through her works, which analyze and combat a widespread tendency in French society and even among its intelligentsia: the inability to face the full extent of antisemitic persecutions in occupied France.
+Back in France after her Maoist period, Annette Wieviorka completed her doctorate in history at the University of Paris-Nanterre in 1991, until the direction of Annie Kriegel.
+She has made a great impact through her works, which analyze and combat a widespread tendency in French society, even among its intelligentsia: the inability to face the full extent of antisemitic persecutions in occupied France.
 French patriotism and forgetfulness of collaborationism initially led many writers—including Jews—to focus on the heroism and repression of the French Resistance generally, with short shrift given to the far greater percentage of fatalities among Jews deported to German camps than among French political (e.g. Communist and Gaullist) adversaries of Nazism in the same situation.
-Jewish suffering in occupied France was further relativized by two contradictory attitudes: an insensitivity, born of hostility, to the murder of Jews; and a generous universalistic desire not to singularize Jews as victims but to see them primarily as human casualties of German terror and Vichy perfidy in France.
+Jewish suffering in occupied France was further relativized by two contradictory attitudes: an insensitivity, born of hostility, to the murder of Jews, and a universalistic desire not to single out Jews as victims but to see them primarily as human casualties of German terror and Vichy perfidy in France.